Azure-Samples/postgres-sa-byoac/docs/workshop/docs/02-Setup/05-Provision-And-Deploy.md

 1. Use `azd up` to provision your Azure infrastructure and deploy the web application to Azure.

-    ```bash title=""
+    ```bash title="" linenums="0"
     azd up
     ```

     !!! info "You will be prompted for several inputs for the `azd up` command:"

         - **Enter a new environment name**: Enter a value, such as `dev`.
             - The environment for the `azd up` command ensures configuration files, environment variables, and resources are provisioned and deployed correctly.
             - Should you need to delete the `azd` environment, locate and delete the `.azure` folder at the root of the project in the VS Code Explorer.
         - **Select an Azure Subscription to use**: Select the Azure subscription you are using for this workshop using the up and down arrow keys.
         - **Select an Azure location to use**: Select the Azure region into which resources should be deployed using the up and down arrow keys.
-        - **Enter a value for the `deployAMLModel`**: Select one of the following values using the up and down arrow keys:
+        - **Select a location to use for Azure AI Foundry**: Select one of the available values using the up and down arrow keys.
-            - `mini` to deploy the "MiniLM-L6-v2" Cross Encoder model (smaller, fastest, high accuracy, deploys a 4 vCPU Azure ML host)
-            - `bge` to deploy the "BGE-Reranker-v2-M3" Cross Encoder  model (larger, fast, highest accuracy, deploys a 16 vCPU Azure ML host)
-            - `none` to not deploy any Cross Encoder and skip the Semantic Re-ranker feature.
-        - **Enter a value for the `openAiModelVersion`**: Select one of the following values using the up and down arrow keys:
+        - **Select a value for the `openAiModelVersion`**: Select one of the following values using the up and down arrow keys:
             - `2024-05-13` this deploys this version of OpenAI gpt-4o.
 This version works in most Azure regions.
             - `2024-11-20` this deploys this version of OpenAI gpt-4o.
 This version works in some Azure regions where 2024-05-13 does not, for example, Japan East.
 For the most up to date information on what versions are supported in what regions, see the [Standard models by endpoint page](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#standard-models-by-endpoint).
         - **Enter a value for the `resourceGroupName`**: Enter `rg-postgresql-accelerator`, or a similar name.

 2. Wait for the process to complete.
 It may take roughly 15 minutes to deploy everything.